'American Idol' alum shares her newborn baby has contracted COVID-19

 “American Idol” alum Casey “Quigley” Goode has revealed that her newborn son was diagnosed with COVID-19 after he spiked a fever over the weekend.

-In an Instagram post on Sunday, Goode claimed she received confirmation that Max was exposed to the virus “from direct contact with a medical professional who cared for him” at Northridge Hospital Medical Center in Northridge, California.
+In an Instagram post on Sunday, Goode claimed she received confirmation that Max was exposed to the virus “from direct contact with a medical professional who cared for him."

-A spokesperson for Northridge Hospital Medical Center has not responded to TODAY's request for a comment.

 Goode, who gave birth on September 26, is currently quarantining in the pediatric intensive care unit with her little boy.